 Contact Your Lawmaker

 The Less is More: Community Supervision Revocation Reform Act would fix this problem.
-Developed by people on parole, people currently incarcerated, family members, and groups across NY, the bill is sponsored by New York Senator Brian Benjamin (S.1343C) and New York Assemblyman Walter Mosley (A.5493B).
-Passing this bill will reduce jail and prison populations, help speed the closure of Rikers Island Jail, and strengthen the reentry process for those coming home.
+Developed by people on parole, currently incarcerated people, family members, and groups across NY, the bill is sponsored by New York Senator Brian Benjamin (S.1343C) and New York Assemblyman Walter Mosley (A.5493B).
+Passing this bill will reduce jail and prison populations, support reentry, help speed the closure of Rikers Island Jail, and strengthen the reentry process for those coming home.

 It's time to pass the #LessIsMoreNY Act!